China is funny

 For some reason, I couldn’t stop thinking about how funny everything was.
 Maybe there’s another word, but that’s the term that kept coming back to me.

-I think the humor of my time in China came from the idea that humor is the “subversion of expectations.”
-I think I was surprised at how developed China had become—it’s now extremely clean, perception of safety is super high, half the cars on the road seem to be electrical vehicles, public transit is clean and reliable, and they are building literally everywhere.
-It’s honestly impressive what can be done when labor is cheap, there’s a desire to make places better, and there’s a lot of people to actually do the work.
-I was pleasantly surprised at the fact that Chinese people aren’t as brainwashed as I thought they were.
+On one hand, I was surprised at how developed China had become—it’s now extremely clean, perception of safety is super high, half the cars seem to be electrical vehicles, public transit is clean and reliable, and they are building literally everywhere.
+It’s honestly impressive what can be done when there’s a desire to make places better, and there’s a lot of people to actually do the work (cheaply).
+I was pleasantly surprised at the fact that Chinese people weren’t as brainwashed as I thought they were (seems like young people use VPNs or just can get info online).

-Yet, I was also surprised how stagnant the culture was.
+On the other hand, I was also surprised how stagnant the culture was.
 I think China is still pretty poor.
-I saw some habits that really annoyed me like: tons of smoking, shitty air quality (it’s improved but even NYC air feels fresh compared to some smaller Chinese cities near mountains), and people just pushing to get places (lining up seems to be a foreign concept).
+I saw some habits that really annoyed me like: tons of smoking, shitty air quality (it’s improved but even NYC air feels fresh compared to even smaller Chinese cities), and people just pushing instead of lining up (and other general lack of manners).
 Most of the music and cultural references seemed to be based on Western media (a lot of ringtones are still American songs, heard some Taylor Swift blasting in a park).

 This has probably been one of the most exciting trips I’ve been on in a while.
 I can’t wait to go back.